sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ```

 ## 2. Workspace variables
 We can view our workspace variables by heading to the Julia menu in the left panel, expanding the *WORKSPACE* tab, and expanding the *Julia REPL* tab.
-This tab will show us all the imported packages for the current session as well as all the defined variables.
+This tab will show us all the imported packages for the current session and all the defined variables.

 Julia VS Code extension has a built-in variable visualizer similar to Spyder.
 We can access any object by clicking the table icon at the right of the variable we wish to visualize: